 We found a hidden gem tonight.
 The Alpine Living Nativity in Alpine runs for one weekend at the beginning of December, and it is amazing.
-This event is free, and complimentary hot chocolate is provided.
+This event is family friendly, and complimentary hot chocolate is provided.
 The event was started by a family in honor of their mother who passed of cancer.
 The family was so grateful to the Huntsman Institute for the care they provided, that they started the Living Nativity and ask for donations to fund cancer research.
 We had no problem leaving a generous donation after we partook of the festivities.
 See below for required ticket information!

 We were not at all prepared and we nearly froze, but this was one of our favorite Christmas experiences.
 Be sure to dress warm, because you will be walking around the property and mostly be outside.
 Before you take a short walk up a hillside, listen to the orientation, given by a shepherd, and warm yourself by the fire.
 There are live animals as you climb to Jerusalem, including donkeys, camels (both bactrian and dromedary for you camel buffs), goats, llamas (they came all the way from South America to see Baby Jesus!), sheep, and several centurions on horses.
 As you enter Jerusalem, which serves as a large shed for 11 months out of the year, stop and listen to the wise men.
 Then proceed through the craft section of the city and watch the spinners, basket weavers, potters, artisans, children playing games, leather craftsman, more live animals (feed the donkeys), and even use a 2 man saw (out of place, but a hit nevertheless).